What Is The Best Camera For Food Photography?

 My D750 will produce beautiful images for printing, but it can’t produce images for large-scale printing with only 24.3 megapixels.
 It runs the risk of effecting the print quality at larger sizes.

-The D850 has 45.7 megapixels, which is perfect for my client’s printing needs.
+The D850 has 45.7 megapixels, which is perfect for my client’s large-format printing needs.

 SPECS FOR NIKON D850